Financbase/financbase-admin-dashboard/TESTING_STRATEGY.md

 - **Performance Testing:** Add database performance benchmarks
 - **Data Validation:** Add schema validation tests
 - **Migration Testing:** Test database migrations

+## Next Steps

+### Immediate Workaround

+- Consider using a local PostgreSQL instance for testing instead of Neon serverless, or implement a mock layer for this specific issue.

+### Long-term Solution

+- Report this as a compatibility issue to Neon/Drizzle teams
+- Consider alternative database clients or connection methods
+- Implement database operation fallbacks

+### Alternative Testing Strategy

+- Use the existing 151+ passing tests as the foundation
+- Implement API-level integration tests that bypass direct database operations
+- Create hybrid testing approach combining real DB for simple operations and mocks for complex scenarios